Turmeric Tea is a warming tea made of ginger root, orange, and turmeric. Turmeric tea benefits fighting inflammation.

 Making Tea Can Be A Special Routine

 You can enjoy Turmeric Tea most in the mid-morning after breakfast when you’re craving something warm or in the evening times.
-There are a couple ways to make this, which I was purposeful in making several variations for those of you who don’t have turmeric root or ground cinnamon readily available.
+There are a couple ways to make this, so I was purposeful in making several variations for those of you who don’t have turmeric root or ground cinnamon readily available.

 You have the option to use whole roots (ginger root, turmeric root, cinnamon stick, etc.) or the ground versions of these spices.
 If using the whole root version there’s an added bonus of re-steeping the tea just by adding more water and simmering again.
 Also see below for a way to make this tea for a holiday gift or to share for later.